TabID: Automatic Identification and Tabulation of Subproblems in Constraint Models: Introduction

+Black Hole is a single-player card game (variously termed `patience' or `solitaire' depending on the variety of English spoken) where cards are played one by one into the `black hole' from seventeen face-up fans of three cards.
+All cards can be seen at all times.
+A card may be played into the black hole if it is adjacent in rank to the previous card. \Cref{fig:bh-example} shows part of a Black Hole game, illustrating the rank adjacency condition.
+Black Hole was modelled for a variety of solvers by~\fullciteA{Gent2007:search} and a table constraint was used in the CP model.

+A constraint model of Black Hole is presented in \Cref{fig:BHModel}.
+We use the simplest and most declarative model of~\citeA{Dekker2017:autotabling} where two variables \code{a} and \code{b} (with cards coded as integers \(\{0\ldots 51\}\)) represent adjacent cards iff \code{|a-b| \% 13 in \{1,12\}} (the adjacency constraint).
+The model in the figure uses the available arithmetic and logical operators in the language to capture the rank adjacent condition in the game.
+The cards in each fan must be played in order.
+This constraint is captured by ordering variables in the \code{cardSeq} matrix which represents the time step that each card is played.

+The adjacency constraint is a relatively complex expression containing sum, modulo, and absolute value operators.
+Typically this constraint will propagate weakly because some solvers implement modulo and absolute value poorly, and also (depending on the solver used) the sum operator may implement bound consistency.

+\citeA{Dekker2017:autotabling} show that manually tabulating this constraint significantly improves the solving performance.
+This problem is therefore a good candidate for evaluating our work and indeed we will see that the tabulation opportunities present in this model can be identified and exploited automatically by TabID.

-Consider the classic puzzle of the Knight's Tour, studied by Euler (1759).
-More recently, Schwenk determined the set of board sizes (including rectangular boards) that have a knight's tour \cite{schwenk1991rectangular}.
+Our second motivating example is Knight's Tour, a classic puzzle studied by Euler (1759).
+More recently, \citeA{Schwenk1991:rectangular} determined the set of board sizes (including rectangular boards) that have a knight's tour.
 Given a natural number $n$ and a starting square on an $n \times n$ chess board, the task is to find a sequence of moves for the knight visiting each of the remaining squares of the board exactly once.
 The moves of a knight are illustrated in Figure \ref{fig:KnightDiagram}.
 We use the Hamiltonian path version of Knight's Tour: the last square visited is not required to be a knight's move from the starting square.